What happens when you take calcium with zinc?

 - Bone health blends with calcium, magnesium, zinc, and vitamin D

 Check labels carefully.
-A product marketed for bone health may include zinc, and a multivitamin may include calcium in smaller amounts.
-The interaction is most relevant when the calcium content is high.
+A bone health product may include zinc, and a multivitamin may include calcium.
+Any timing concern only really applies when the calcium amount is large and you also rely on a separate zinc supplement.

 The science behind it